 Figure 10: Performance curve of the Celeroton CT-1000-Ar turbo compressor at 1.12 bara argon inlet pressure and various speeds.
 We omit to show data below 50 krpm rotational speed for the readability of the graph.
 The compression ratio at the maximum compressor speed peaks approximately at a flow rate of 500 slpm (14.7 g/s).
-The data was acquired during a run with GAr at an ambient temperature of 286.5 K with the DS-20k UAr cryogenics test bed.
-Details can be found in the text.
 The prediction from the manufacturer is shown as solid coloured lines.
 The solid and dash-dotted black lines indicate compressor surge and maximum compression, respectively.
-The finite circuit resistance of the test bed restricts possible measurements to the highest mass flows shown.